New Technique Unveils Microsecond Biomolecular Dynamics Using Plasmon-Enhanced Fluorescence

 Single-molecule fluorescence microscopy is an important and much used technique to study the dynamics and functionality of biomolecules for example the conformational changes and interaction dynamics of enzymes, nucleic acids or cellular receptors.
 Understanding these biomolecular dynamics is key to progress in molecular biology and medicine.
 While these processes span a broad range of time scales single-molecule fluorescence does not give access to sub-millisecond time scales thus limits what can be gained from such experiments.
 Other techniques such as fluorescence correlation spectroscopy can access nanosecond dynamics but on ensemble-level and therefore cannot capture the dynamics of individual molecule.

-In this work we show that by coupling a fluorescent dye molecule to a plasmon from gold nanorods, we can enhance the fluorescence signal to push the signal to microsecond time resolution.
+In this work the researchers show that by coupling a fluorescent dye molecule to a plasmon from gold nanorods, they can enhance the fluorescence signal to push the signal to microsecond time resolution.
 In other words, 1000 times faster than without our plasmon enhanced approach.

-We demonstrate applications in two examples.
-First, we reveal transient encounters and hybridization of DNA with 1 microsecond time resolution.
-Second, we reveal microsecond intramolecular dynamics of multivalent complexes.
+The team demonstrate applications in two examples.
+First, they reveal transient encounters and hybridization of DNA with 1 microsecond time resolution.
+Second, they reveal microsecond intramolecular dynamics of multivalent complexes.

 About the research